MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  List specific extensions that users can NOT install in Microsoft Edge.
-When you deploy this policy, any extensions on this list that were previously installed will be disabled, and the user won't be able to enable them.
-If you remove an item from the list of blocked extensions, that extension is automatically re-enabled anywhere it was previously installed.
+  Lets you specify which extensions the users CANNOT install.
+Extensions already installed will be disabled if blocked, without a way for the user to enable them.
+After a disabled extension is removed from the blocklist it will automatically get re-enabled.

-Use "*" to block all extensions that aren't explicitly listed in the allow list.
+A blocklist value of '*' means all extensions are blocked unless they are explicitly listed in the allowlist.

-If you don't configure this policy, users can install any extension in Microsoft Edge.
+If this policy isn't set, the user can install any extension in Microsoft Edge.

   #### Supported features: